gittydia/GridSense/README.md

 ## Installation

-To run the F1 Prediction Web App locally, follow these steps:
+To run the GridSense locally, follow these steps:

 1. **Clone the Repository**:
    ```bash